 The shrine is important also for people across the border, for both people in India as well as in Pakistan.
-Its popularity is not only limited to Chamliyal village or Sialkot on the Pakistani side, but much beyond these places.
+Its popularity is not only limited to Chamliyal village or Sialkot on the Pakistani side but much beyond these places.

-The popularity of the shrine was spread upto Punjab on both the sides and hence people from both the Indian and Pakistani sides of Punjab visit the shrine on each side.
-The importance of the shrine to both the sides of the border gets clear from the annual fair that is organised in the month of June.
+The popularity of the shrine was spread up to Punjab on both sides and hence people from both the Indian and Pakistani sides of Punjab visit the shrine on each side.
+The importance of the shrine to both sides of the border gets clear from the annual fair that is organised in the month of June.
 When India was portioned in 1947, the tradition of organising the annual fair continued.
-On the Indian side, the fair would be organised in the Chamliyal shrine and on Pakistan side, the fair would be organised around the shrine situated at Saidanwali in Pakistan.
+On the Indian side, the fair would be organised in the Chamliyal shrine and on the Pakistan side, the fair would be organised around the shrine situated at Saidanwali in Pakistan.
 Both the places simultaneously became places of popular gatherings for the celebration of the life and works of the Baba.
 Both shrines of Baba Chamliyal have become the living traditions of the border areas of the two countries.

 Hence, in June, two separate fairs are held.
 While the major activities take place in the Chamliyal side, the people on the Saidanwali side also simultaneously celebrate the occasion.
 The fair there continues for three days.

 After the place was bordered and the two villages of Chamliyal and Saidanwali were divided by the IB, the free movement of the people to the two shrines was discontinued.
-However, because of the popularity of the shrine, the annual fair continued to be organised on both the sides and till quite late people from across the border from the Pakistani side could visit Chamliyal.
+However, because of the popularity of the shrine, the annual fair continued to be organised on both sides and till quite late people from across the border from the Pakistani side could visit Chamliyal.